BattlesnakeOfficial/starter-snake-python/README.md

     https://github.com/BattlesnakeOfficial/starter-snake-python
     ```

-4. Click Import from GitHub to finish creating your new Repl.
-You should see your new Repl being created - this might take a few moments to complete.
+4. Click "Import from GitHub" to finish creating your new Repl.
+You should see your Repl being initialized - this might take a few moments to complete.

-4. Once your Repl is ready to run, click `run ▶️` at the top of the screen.
-You should see CherryPy and any other dependencies being installed.
-Once installation is complete, your server will start:
+4. Once your Repl is ready to run, click `Run ▶️` at the top of the screen.
+You should see CherryPy (and any other dependencies) being installed.
+Once installation is complete, your Battlesnake server will start and you should see the following:

     ```
     Starting Battlesnake Server...
     ENGINE Serving on http://0.0.0.0:8080
     ```

 5. Above the terminal window you'll see the live output from your Battlesnake server, including its URL.
 That URL will be the URL used to create your Battlesnake in the next step.

-    You should see output similar to this:
+If you visit that URL in your browser, you should see text similar to this:

     ```
     {"apiversion": "1", "author": "", "color": "#888888", "head": "default", "tail": "default"}
     ```

+This means your Battlesnake is running correctly on Repl.it.

 **At this point your Battlesnake is live and ready to enter games!**